 The sound came from the locker room, a deliberate scrape that raised the hairs on Yuto’s neck.
 He grabbed his bag, his sneakers squeaking on the polished floor.

 He pushed open the locker room door, the air inside damp and sour, like an old basement.
-The lights flickered, casting shadows that twisted like living things.
-Yuto’s pulse quickened, his bravado crumbling.
-He saw her in the mirror first—Kana, her torso propped against a bench, her arms twitching like a spider’s legs.
+The fluorescent lights flickered erratically, resembling the nervous twitch of an anxious gaze.
+Shadows danced on the walls, twisting like living things.
+Yuto’s pulse quickened, driven by an inexplicable dread creeping up his spine, and his bravado started to crumble.
+He saw her in the mirror first: Kana, her torso propped against a bench, her arms twitching like a spider’s legs.

 Her hair hung in wet clumps, her skin gray and mottled, like something dredged from a swamp.
 Her remaining eye burned, fixed on him.